 All plugins/fx can be overused and create a bad mix but I find that Reverb and Delay are the easiest to overdue.
 Too much Reverb And Delay will result in a very cluttered and ridiculously messy mix.

 Reverb is good for making instruments bigger and giving them space.
 Think about how it sounds when bouncing a basketball in an empty gymnasium versus outside.
-With those sounds in mind, a secondary clap might sound good with a gymnasium-sounding Reverb but every instrument would sound horrible using the same Reverb especially using the same level of intensity.
+With those sounds in mind, a secondary clap might sound good with a gymnasium-sounding Reverb but every instrument would sound horrible using the same Reverb and intensity.

 The same needs to be done with Delay.
 You want to dial in how much delay is needed as well as how fast the delay happens (½, ¼, ⅛, etc).